shaadmhd/Automation/README.md

-# Workfreaks ERP Lead Automation Tool
+# Workfreaks Lead Automation Tool

 This tool automates the process of adding new leads to the Workfreaks ERP system directly from an Excel file.